 The principle is much the same as a password, but better (as we’ll see).

-Why does your business need encryption?
+Why does your business need it?

 So we’ve covered, in very simple terms, what encryption is.
 The next question is why should SMEs be using it?
 It’s easy to assume that if you’re not a huge multinational, processing reams of sensitive information, that your standard security tools such as firewalls and secure passwords are enough to protect your data.
 However, there are three key reasons why this isn’t the case.